 Taking the guess work out of understanding Australian learning trends

 Did you know that more women now participate in learning than men and that the rate of workplace training has fallen by 8 per cent since 2005?
 Four in ten (40.9%) Australians aged 15-74 years participated in formal and/or non-formal learning in 2016-17.
 Participation has decreased since the last survey in 2013 (46.4%) and since 2005 (48.9%).

-In late 2018 the Australian Bureau of Statistics released the results of the Survey of Work-Related Training and Adult Learning (WRTAL) collected throughout Australia.
-The WRTAL survey collected information from July 2016 to June 2017 about the level of participation of in formal and non-formal learning.
-The WRTAL gives fascinating insight into learning trends in Australia providing evidence that traditional classroom instruction, including lectures, presentations and seminars, remains the most common method for delivering work-related training in 2016-17.
-Online instruction increased from 12.8% of reported training in 2013 to 19.2% in 2016-17.
+In late 2017, the Australian Bureau of Statistics released the results of the Survey of Work-Related Training and Adult Learning (WRTAL) collected throughout Australia.
+The WRTAL survey collected information from July 2016 to June 2017 about the level of participation of formal and non-formal learning.
+The WRTAL gives fascinating insight into learning trends in Australia providing evidence that traditional classroom instruction, including lectures, presentations and seminars, remains the most common method for delivering work-related training.